 Equipoise is a touchstone to help lawyers flexibly balance emotions, facts, and actions

-Equipoise helps lawyers stay with a client’s emotions without getting hooked into, or lost in them.
+Equipoise helps lawyers and mediators stay with a client’s emotions without getting hooked into, or lost in them.
 It’s okay to get emotionally close (in a professional sense) and align with the client’s perspective to truly see it, or to walk a mile in their shoes.
-Lawyers just need to be mindful to pause, step back, look for additional facts the client has missed, and consider the broader situation before recommending or taking action.
+Legal professionals just need to be mindful to pause, step back, look for additional facts the client has missed, and consider the broader situation before recommending or taking action.

 CSI has pioneered the path